Wildfire intensifies near two Alberta oil-sands sites

 Around 233,000 barrels per day of production, roughly 10 percent of Alberta's total output crude output, was shut in as a result of wildfires across the province, which is the largest source of United States crude imports.

-The biggest fire was roughly 15 kilometers from Cenovus Energy Inc's 135 bpd Foster Creek project, and 25 kilometers away from Canadian Natural Resources Ltd's Primrose oil sands facility, according to Janelle Lane, a wildfire information officer for the Alberta government.
+The biggest fire was roughly 15 kilometres from Cenovus Energy Inc's 135 bpd Foster Creek project, and 25 kilometres away from Canadian Natural Resources Ltd's Primrose oil sands facility, according to Janelle Lane, a wildfire information officer for the Alberta government.

 It grew to 27,500 hectares on Friday morning from around 20,000 hectares on Thursday afternoon.